Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_languages.md

 C# offers a good tradeoff between performance and ease of use, although you should be aware of its garbage collector.

+Note:
-.. note:: You must use the Mono edition of the Godot editor to script in C#.
+ You must use the Mono edition of the Godot editor to script in C#.
 You
           can download it on the Godot website's `download ( https://godotengine.org/download/ )`_ page.